-Viennetta is produced by Wall’s in Gloucester, who also sell the Magnum and Solero brand ice creams.
-Wall’s is in turn owned by Unilever, the Anglo-Dutch consumer goods giant.
-Unilever is the largest producer of ice cream in the world, and also owns the Ben & Jerry’s brand.
+Viennetta is produced at the Wall’s factory in Gloucester.
+Wall’s is owned by Unilever, the Anglo-Dutch consumer goods giant.
+Unilever is the largest producer of ice cream in the world, and also manufactures the Magnum, Solero and Ben & Jerry’s brands.

-Worldwide sales of Viennetta totalled £328 million in 2013, according to Euromonitor.
+Sales of Viennetta totalled £328 million worldwide in 2013, according to Euromonitor.

+Viennetta is an ice cream imitation of the French millefeuille cake.
+Unilever saved money by adapting the product from a Belgian Cornetto recipe.
+The packaging was based on a German Christmas log manufactured by Langnese, another Unilever subsidiary.
 There are no imitations of Viennetta because the process by which it is produced is protected by patent.
-The product is actually an ice cream imitation of the French millefeuille cake.
-Unilever saved money by adapting the product from a Belgian Cornetto recipe.
-The packaging was based on a German Christmas log manufactured by Langnese.

-Viennetta was first launched in the UK in 1982.
-Originally it was a Christmas-only special.
-However, it proved so successful that it was launched year-round in 1984.
-Unusually for Unilever, they did not have to lobby supermarkets to stock the product, instead, the supermarkets lobbied them.
-Unilever was consequently able to achieve excellent margins for itself on the product, which the supermarkets often sold as a loss-leader.
+Viennetta was introduced from 1982.
+It was originally sold only in the United Kingdom, and was a Christmas-only special.
+The launch was successful, and Viennetta was introduced as a year-round product from 1984.
+Such was its popularity that Unilever did not have to lobby supermarkets to stock the product, but instead the supermarkets lobbied them.
+Unilever was consequently able to achieve excellent margins on the product, which the supermarkets often sold as a loss-leader.

 According to Professor Geoffrey Jones, Viennetta introduced the concept of the branded ice cream dessert.
 For the first time, ice cream was the main item of a dessert, and not just an accompaniment to something else on the bowl or plate.